Wandmalfarbe/pandoc-latex-template/Readme.md

 ## Installation

 1. Install pandoc from <http://pandoc.org/>.
 You also need to install [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Installation#Distributions).
-2. Move the template `eisvogel.latex` to your pandoc templates folder at `~/.pandoc/templates/`.
+2. Move the template `eisvogel.latex` to your pandoc templates folder.
+The location of the templates folder depends on your operating system:
+	- Unix, Linux, macOS: `~/.pandoc/templates/`
+	- Windows XP: `C:\Documents And Settings\USERNAME\Application Data\pandoc`
+	- Windows Vista or later: `C:\Users\USERNAME\AppData\Roaming\pandoc`

+	If there are no folders called `templates` or `pandoc` you need to create them and put the template `eisvogel.latex` inside.

 ## Usage